cheriejw/TutorialProjects/CSSOAPAPI/README.md

     > For each request that hits the site, ASP.NET MVC figures out the name of the controller class that will handle the request and manages to create a new instance of that class.

 ### Observations
 - Building the solution outputted a dll file and API server was not running.
-Running would also run the index.html file. *How do I run just the API server so I could make calls to it?
+Running would also run the index.html file.
+At work the APIs were services running.
+Maybe from the other layers pulling in the dll files and calling it creating an instance of it?
+(Lack of better wording for now.) *How do I run just the API server so I could make calls to it?
 Is the dll file the contents of the API?*